hannakebedom/LookInnaBook/README.md

 6. In the `initialize()` method in the`model.rb` file in the repository change the password to your PostgreSQL password where it says `'insert your password here'`
 ![intialize method](initialize.png)
 7. In the terminal run `bundle install` to install all dependencies required to run this project
 8. In the terminal run `rake` to begin using the application.

+**Note: ** If you need help with the set up process please don't hesitate to contact me at [hannakebedom@cmail.carleton.ca](hannakebedom@cmail.carleton.ca)

 ## How to use LookInnaBook
 Login or create an account.
 Here is the login menu: